TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-start-standalone-avset.md

 To determine available sizes using the Azure portal, select the VM and under **Settings**, choose **Size**.
 On the **Size** blade, you can view available sizes and use filter options.<br>

+To determine available sizes using PowerShell, use the [Get-AzComputeResourceSku](https://docs.microsoft.com/powershell/module/az.compute/get-azcomputeresourcesku) command, for Azure CLI see the [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) command, for the REST API see the [Resource SKUs - List](https://docs.microsoft.com/rest/api/compute/resourceskus/list) operation.<br>

 ### Request exemption

 If you are unable to find suitable alternate locations or VM sizes and would like to submit a request for an SKU to be enabled, follow the support request process described in [Region or SKU unavailable](https://docs.microsoft.com/azure/azure-supportability/sku-series-unavailable).
-This action will streamline your request and assist in getting a faster turnaround time.<br>
+This action will streamline your request and assist in getting a faster turnaround time.

-## **Recommended Documents**

-- Redeploy the VM to a new Azure node [using Azure PowerShell](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#using-azure-powershell), the [Azure Portal](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#use-the-azure-portal), and the [Azure CLI](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-linux#use-the-azure-cli).
-- To determine available sizes using PowerShell, use the [Get-AzComputeResourceSku](https://docs.microsoft.com/powershell/module/az.compute/get-azcomputeresourcesku) command, for Azure CLI see the [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) command, for the REST API see the [Resource SKUs - List](https://docs.microsoft.com/rest/api/compute/resourceskus/list) operation.